-Our unique 3-step process is based on years of research and insight into the needs of managers like yours.
+Our unique 3-step process is based on years of research and insight into the needs of employees like yours.

-- Jumpstart – engages your senior leaders and managers in an intelligent re-evaluation of the purpose of performance management.
+- Jumpstart – engages your senior leaders and employees in an intelligent re-evaluation of the purpose of performance management.
 Creative, stimulating and full of lightbulb moments.

-- Performance management training – our witty, interactive, self-directed training empowers even the most sceptical manager through a new understanding of not just what to do but why to do it.
+- Performance management training – our witty, interactive, self-directed training empowers even the most sceptical employee through a new understanding of not just what to do but why to do it.

 - Frequent Feedback Platform – embeds a culture of coaching and feedback by enabling managers to give the best possible feedback and coaching in regular one-to-one’s or at any moment during the working day.

 Since 2001, 3C has specialised in working with organisations whose managers have been promoted because of their technical, professional or academic expertise rather than their managerial skills.